FrenzelGmbH/qlik/ANALYSIS/DEV/README.md

-# qlik
+# ANALYSIS DEV

-QlikView Project Template
+only unstable analysis